weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 she could send regularly.
 And it made her sick to think of the Marshalls.

-Without regrets she mounted the train with him one day <span id="calibre_link-171" page-number="118" page-name="Page:There Is Confusion.djvu/124" page-index="124" page-quality="3" title="Page:There_Is_Confusion.djvu/124"></span>and
-went to the big, sprawling city.
+Without regrets she mounted the train with him one day and went to the big, sprawling city.
 Its size, its long stretches of streets appalled her.
 The awful silence which seemed to descend over the town when she got below Walnut Street frightened her.
 One could be very